 Ever notice how hotel gyms are totally empty?
 No one who knows how to truly vacation enters the sad mini-room tucked near the hotel pool.
 What you do see are tourists sporting Fitbits and the like, staying active outside.
 Why ruin the fun by coming home and zoning out on the treadmill while following along with CNN subtitles?
 Get outdoors, even if it’s next to the community pool and do something good for your body.
 Yoga, lunges, meditation, a run, doesn’t matter.
 We aren’t trying to replace your routine hot you, just giving you little post-vacation treat you won’t regret.

-- Dig In…to a New Culture
+Dig In…to a New Culture

 Keep the wanderlust alive and get lost in someone else’s world for a few days.
 Set aside 10 minutes each day to learn what you can about the people living in the place you’ve always wanted to visit.
 Learn how to say something romantic in a different language, watch funny commercials from abroad, roam through country-sides with Google Earth.
 The goal is to keep your horizons broad and open.
-We often come back from vacation with an appreciation for the size of our world, but quickly close ourselves back into our comforatble walls.
+We often come back from vacation with an appreciation for the size of our world but quickly close ourselves back into our comfortable walls.
 Grab a bottle of Italian wine, pick up some French cheese and spend your first free evening back home watching a top rated travel documentary.
 Netflix has your back.

-- Make a Restaurant Worthy Recipe on the Weekend
+Make a Restaurant Worthy Meal this Weekend

 To truly keep yourself in vacation mode, you’ll need to stay excited about food!
-While we can’t continue indulging in Hawaiian Hula Pie or Texas sized nachos, we can keep our taste buds on their toes!
+While we can’t continue indulging in Hawaiian Hula Pie or Texas-sized nachos, we can keep our taste buds on their toes!
 Early in the week, search for a recipe with amazing reviews.
 You’ll want to take your time with the whole process to keep it from feeling like another chore you’ve fallen behind on.
-Plan to shop for your ingredients by Thursday night and carve out a couple hours (if needed) to really dive into the whole cooking process on the weekend.
+Plan to shop for your ingredients by Thursday night and carve out a couple of hours (if needed) to really dive into the whole cooking process on the weekend.
 No shortcuts!
 Keep a glass of wine and a great playlist in the kitchen and don’t forget to truly sit down and enjoy that meal with your family, no paper plates allowed.

-- Go to bed early on Sunday night
+Go to bed early on Sunday night

-The laundry pile is high, the number of clean dishes are low, there’s a lot to do after being away.
+The laundry pile is high, the number of clean dishes is low, there’s a lot to do after being away.
 Do your preparations for the following week anytime before noon on Sunday.
 Get those weekend chores done mid-week.
 Take advantage of Amazon Fresh or Instacart for your grocery shopping, switch to a dry cleaner with free pickup and delivery, in short…delegate.
 When was the last Sunday you spent truly enjoying the day and playing with those you love?
 No meal prep, no shopping, no laundry.
-Plan your evening backwards, starting with the time you want to be in bed with lights off.
-Backtrack and plug in things that help you relax, be it wine, a bath, a hike or maybe that travel documentary you’ve got in que.
+Plan your evening backward, starting with the time you want to be in bed with lights off.
+Backtrack and plug in things that help you relax, be it wine, a bath, a hike or maybe that travel documentary you’ve got in the queue.
 Come Monday morning, you’ll feel like you can conquer your week, refreshed and rejuvenated.
 Isn’t that the whole point of vacation after all?